Code-Institute-Submissions/MarkReddy87-marks-kitchen_AprResub/README.md

    Another bug that came up was when registering for an account.
 Once the new account details had been entered and the form was submitted the site gave an internal server error and did not redirect the user back to the home page.
 To ammend this I added two variables into settings.py which were EMAIL_BACKEND and ACCOUNT_EMAIL_VERIFICATION.
 After applying both of these the function thankfully worked as intended.

    Another bug I had to tackle was only allowing registered users who were logged in to have access to the sites forms.
 After reviewing the relevant course content I was able to insert and if/else clause within the html template with an accompanying message prompting the user to sign in / register to gain full access to the site capabilities.

+   There was also an issue in both forms where if there is multiple registered user they would all appear in the dropdown user_name fields.
+This could be considered a breach of defensive design.
+To combat this the name / user name fields were removed from both forms and within both respective post methods in views.py, before the form is saved, the user name is pulled from the current logged in user and attached to either the booking or the contact.

    ### 8.3 supported screens and browsers